 The light turns green and you start to proceed through the intersection when suddenly a car cuts you off causing you to slam on your breaks to avoid a collision.
 Florida’s roads are full of bad drivers, a study finds.
 Florida ranks in the list of the top ten states with the worst drivers.
 Southern states made up half of the ten worst driving states because southern states typically tend to have the lowest auto insurance rates and the highest fatality rates.
 Florida also claimed the title for having the lowest rate of insured drivers in the country.

 These statistics are alarming.
-Not only is Florida one of the most dangerous states to drive in, if an accident does happen, the likelihood of getting adequate compensation for your injuries and property damage is at risk due to high number of uninsured motorists on the road.
+Not only is Florida one of the most dangerous states to drive in, if an accident does happen, but the likelihood of getting adequate compensation for your injuries and property damage is also at risk due to a high number of uninsured motorists on the road.

 One way to help protect yourself while behind the wheel is to learn the lost art of defensive driving.

 Defensive driving has been taught as an on-the-spot response time when something unexpected occurs during traffic.
 However, there are also techniques that you can learn to help hone your defensive driving skills.